PlutoZhang/ztrial-scenarios/ztrial-scenarios.md

 Please wait a moment while your development environment loads (it takes a minute or so).

-## Constructing an application skeleton
+## 1. Constructing an application skeleton

 Download the skeleton code from the [project repository](https://github.com/zowe/workshop-user-browser-app).
-Next, move the project into the `zlux` source folder created in the prerequisite tutorial.
+Next, move the project into the `zlux` source folder created in the previous scenario.

 If you look within this repository, you'll see that a few boilerplate files already exist to help you get your first application plug-in running quickly.
 The structure of this repository follows the guidelines for Zowe application plug-in filesystem layout, which you can read more about [on the wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure).